 - 2.4.1 The Inquiry Team gathers evidence in the form of statements and documents, considers that evidence and prepares for hearings at which the evidence is tested. - 2.4.2 The first formal hearing of the Scottish Hospitals Inquiry was held on 22 June 2021 remotely, in line with COVID-19 restrictions.
 This was a short hearing where Lord Brodie set out arrangements for the hearings commencing in September. - 2.4.3 The first diet of oral hearings was conducted over the course of five weeks, between 20 September and 5 November 2021.
 Evidence from patients and their families was heard about their perceptions of the impact on patient safety and care from issues arising in relation to ventilation, water and drainage and other matters, and the communication with patients and their families in relation to those issues. - 2.4.4 NHSGGC is a core participant at the Public Inquiry.
 Core participants were invited to submit brief opening written statements and make a brief oral statement in support of those written statements, upon the commencement of the first hearings, which provided an opportunity for lawyers representing the core participants to set out their approach and objectives. - 2.4.5 The focus of the first hearings was to hear the experiences of the patients and families.
 The core participants did not have the opportunity to respond to the evidence heard.
-However, closing submissions were submitted by core participants, which identified emerging themes as well as concerns arising from the evidence. - 2.4.6 A further diet of hearings took place in May 2022, where the Inquiry focused primarily on ventilation with regard to the Royal Hospital for Children and Young People in Edinburgh. - 2.4.7 Two further diets of hearings have been set down in 2023, with a further potential hearing later in the year.
-Hearings in respect of the Royal Hospital for Children and Young People in Edinburgh will commence on 24 April 2023, with a planned duration of two weeks, and will consider the procurement exercise.
-Thereafter, a further diet of hearings relating to the Queen Elizabeth University Hospital and the Royal Hospital for Children has been assigned to commence on 12 June 2023 for two weeks, with a third week reserved, should it be required.
-The purpose of that hearing is to allow the Chair to hear evidence on the perspective from clinicians and nurses working at the QEUH and the RHC, following on from the evidence of patients and families heard in September 2021 The Inquiry is planning a third hearing on RHCYP/ DCN later in 2023, which will focus on the reasoning behind the decision not to open the hospital in 2019 and the reasoning behind opening in 2021.
+However, closing submissions were submitted by core participants, which identified emerging themes as well as concerns arising from the evidence. - 2.4.6 A further diet of hearings took place in May 2022, where the Inquiry focused primarily on ventilation and other matters relating to the project governance and funding model at the Royal Hospital for Children and Young People in Edinburgh. - 2.4.7 Hearings in respect of the Royal Hospital for Children and Young People in Edinburgh were conducted over a two-week period, commencing on 24 April 2023, which considered the procurement exercise for the Edinburgh project. - 2.4.8 Thereafter, a further diet of hearings relating to the Queen Elizabeth University Hospital and the Royal Hospital for Children commenced on 12 June 2023 for a period of two weeks.
+The purpose of that hearing was to allow the Chair to hear evidence on the perspective from clinicians and nurses working at the QEUH and the RHC, following on from the evidence of patients and families heard in September 2021.